208ProgrammingClub/guess-my-number/README.md

 ###Our player greeting is done.
 Let us look at our next requirement###

 #5.
-Random Numbers and Math!#
+Random Math!
 ###:white_medium_square: Generate a random number from 1 to 100, and store it as a [target_number] for the player to guess.###

-Javascript uses Math.random() which is a bult in JavaScript method used to generate a random number within a given range.
+Javascript uses a bult in method or function called Math.random() to generate a random number within a given range.
 Calling Math.random should be able to create a [target_number] for us.
 However Math.random selects a random number from 0 to .999999.
 Additionally Math.random is not a whole number in fact look at all those nines after the decimal.

 Oh no!
 Math.random will return a floating decimal number less than 1 and we told our user we were going to pick a number from 1 to 100.
 How can we make this right if not at least fair?
 Well in order to return 1 to 100 we would simply need to multiply the result of Math.random by 100 and add 1.
 Here is another JavaScript trick.
 Math.floor is another command we use to round down to the nearest whole number.
-So we choose a floating decimal between 1 and 100.999 then round down to the nearest whole number in order to chomp off those pesky numbers after the decimal.
+So we choose a floating decimal between 1 and 100.999 then round down using Math.floor to the nearest whole number in order to chomp off those pesky numbers after the decimal.

         OFF TOPIC: